 The legal process is similar whether you adopt a child from foster care or from a private agency.
 Typically, the agency handles the termination of parental rights and maintains guardianship of the child until the adoption is finalized.
-They also conduct the home study and supervision for the required six-month waiting period.
+The agency will also conduct the home study and post-placement supervision for the required six-month waiting period.
 If you adopt through an out-of-state agency, you’ll partner with a Tennessee licensed child-placing agency to conduct the home study and post-placement supervision.

-Foster care adoptions are a beautiful gift to the child, adoptive family, and our community.
+Foster care adoptions are a beautiful gift to the child, the adoptive family, and our community.
 Often a child has lived with their foster family for years before the family is able to finalize the adoption.
-When a child enters foster care, the Department of Children’s Services is required to attempt to reunify the child with their birth family.
-When reunification is successful, birth parents remedy the problems that brought the child into DCS custody through drug and alcohol treatment, mental health treatment, individual and/or family counseling, obtaining stable housing, etc.
+When a child enters foster care, the Department of Children’s Services is required to attempt to reunify the child with the biological parents.
+When reunification is successful, biological parents remedy the problems that brought the child into DCS custody through drug and alcohol treatment, mental health treatment, individual and/or family counseling, obtaining stable housing, etc.

 When efforts at reunification are not successful, DCS files the Petition to Terminate Parental Rights.
 Sometimes the birth parents agree to voluntarily terminate their parental rights.
 Once the child is in the full guardianship of the State, DCS can give consent for the foster parent(s) to adopt the child or children.